osquery/osquery/docs/wiki/development/osquery-sdk.md

 ## Thrift API

-[Thrift](https://thrift.apache.org/) is a code-generation/cross-language service development framework. osquery uses thrift to allow plugin extensions for config retrieval, log export, table implementations, event subscribers, and event publishers.
-We also use thrift to wrap our SQL implementation using SQLite.
+[Thrift](https://thrift.apache.org/) is a code-generation/cross-language service development framework. osquery uses Thrift to allow plugin extensions for config retrieval, log export, table implementations, event subscribers, and event publishers.
+We also use Thrift to wrap our SQL implementation using SQLite.

 **Extension API**

 An extension process should implement the following API.
 During an extension's set up it will "broadcast" all the registered plugins to a shell or daemon process.
-Then the extension will be asked to start a UNIX domain socket and thrift service thread implementing the `ping` and `call` methods.
+Then the extension will be asked to start a UNIX domain socket and Thrift service thread implementing the `ping` and `call` methods.

 ```thrift
 service Extension {